Igna43/Igna43/README.md

 - 🔭 I’m currently working on R / Shiny Projects.
 - 🌱 I’m currently learning JavaScript, Docker, Google Cloud.
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Documentation.
 - 💬 Ask me about any tech related stuff!
-- 📫 How to reach me: ...
+- 📫 How to reach me: ignacio.mangini43@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: ...
 -->